Santalum album: Conservation

 S. album is recognized as a "vulnerable" species by the International Union for the Conservation of Nature (IUCN).
 It is threatened by over-exploitation and degradation to habitat through altered land use, fire (to which this species is extremely sensitive), Spike disease, agriculture, and land-clearing are the factors of most concern.
 To preserve this vulnerable resource from over-exploitation, legislation protects the species, and cultivation is researched and developed.

 Until 2002, individuals in India were not allowed to grow sandalwood.
 Due to its scarcity, sandalwood is not allowed to be cut or harvested by individuals.
 The State grants specific permission to officials who then can cut down the tree and sell its wood.
 The Indian government has placed a ban on the export of the timber.

 Uses and production

 S. album has been the primary source of sandalwood and the derived oil.
-These often hold an important place within the societies of its naturalised distribution range.
+These often hold an important place in the societies of their naturalised distribution range.
 The central part of the tree, the heartwood, is the only part of the tree that is used for its fragrance.
-It is yellow-brown in color, hard with an oily texture and due to its durability, is the perfect material for carving.
+It is yellow-brown in color, hard with an oily texture and due to its durability, is a preferred material for carving.
 The outer part of the tree, the sapwood, is unscented.
 The sapwood is white or yellow in color and is used to make turnery items.
 The high value of sandalwood has led to attempts at cultivation, this has increased the distribution range of the plant.
 It was valued in construction, since it was considered rotproof.

+The first extraction of its essential oil occurred in Mysore, India in 1917.
+For many years, the oils were extracted in the perfumeries at Grasse, France.
+Production is now controlled by the Indian state, and demand exceeds supply.